“Here’s your Wrike manual,” announced the VP of Marketing.

 Both Asana and Wrike offer interesting dashboard reporting to help you quickly see project statuses, updates and workload management.

 But with Asana, you’ll run into similar problems as with Wrike.
 Namely, it’s difficult to get your whole organization on board.
-Asana doesn’t offer many different views or the customization you may need.
+Asana doesn’t offer many different views or the customization you may need and sometimes it’s often down.

 This point is where you may want to consider a tool like ClickUp.
 It offers the same core functionality but goes far beyond the basics with features that you never knew you needed–like the multiple list views, seamless integrations and task tray feature.